 Your bedroom should be a place where you can retreat from the world at the end of the day and finally enjoy some rest, peace and quiet.
 Note the use of the word should, because, unless it is set up correctly it will never be able to do what it is supposed to; offer you a tranquil haven from the world.

-As the average bedroom – even a adult one – can get pretty messy decluttering your bedroom should always be the first task you tackle when creating a bedroom that really works.
-Clutter is more than just an eyesore it's often a serious source of stress, so until it's gone your bedroom will never be the relaxing space you want it to be.
+As the average bedroom – even an adult one – can get pretty messy ,decluttering your bedroom should always be the first task you tackle when creating an organized bedroom that really works.
+Clutter is more than just an eyesore it’s often a serious source of stress, so until it’s gone your bedroom will never be the relaxing space you want it to be.

 So, whether you attempt the project yourself or hire a professional organizer to help you, decluttering should be priority number one.
 But once that is done (and you have rightly spent a few minutes giving yourself a pat on the back for completing a tough task) there are a few more things you need to look at – and fix – before your bedroom can truly become an oasis of tranquility.